Hidden Treasures of Japan

 After three nights among Tokyo’s glittering skyscrapers and winding back streets, we begin our journey into the country itself in search of Japan’s glorious hidden treasures, traveling by bullet train (shinkansen).

-Day 5: Mikimoto Pearl Island & Ise Grand Shrine
+Day 5: Mikimoto Pearl Island (2nd of 2 nights)& Ise Grand Shrine

 After a visit to the museums on Mikimoto Pearl Island to see some of the priceless crown jewels (featuring over 18,000 pearls and many other precious stones), watch the “Ama Divers” (women pearl divers) demonstrate this long-held traditional occupation and way of life, searching daily for hard won treasures from the sea.
 After this, enjoy a visit to the Ise Grand Shrine.